I'm an existential therapist offering a warm and straightforward approach. I see people in-person in Richmond (UK), and worldwide using Zoom.

-Please email me with any questions, or if you’d like to book an appointment.
-I look forward to working with you.
+Please email me with any questions or to book an initial consultation.
+I look forward to speaking with you.

 Qualifications & Memberships

 PGDip, Existential Psychotherapy and Counselling, New School of Psychotherapy & Counselling / Middlesex University.